itsaboutcode/fullstackopen/README.md

 console.log(b); // 2
 ```

-If an array have `N` elements and number of variables specified on the **left-hand side of the assignment is greater than N**, only the first N variables are assigned values.
+If an array has `N` elements and the number of variables specified on the **left-hand side of the assignment is greater than N**, only the first N variables are assigned values.

 ```js
 const foo = ['one', 'two'];